Bohemian Style Decor and Ideas with Mosaic Art

 This Moroccan-inspired bath throws a lot of colors at you, but it’s quite glamorous.
 There are several notable examples of mosaic wall art here that can be used for inspiration.
 Note the smaller tiles on the countertop, the arch-shaped inlays in the shower stall, and the fine details of the wall insets.
 It’s a fun space that would make any morning cheery.

 Here’s another room with no fear of color.
 With the brightly painted woodwork, it could be a caravan out on the road.
-Although the walls have wide sweeps of color, notice how the mosaic tile details pull it all together and bring out the careful chosen pottery pieces on display.
+Although the walls have wide sweeps of color, notice how the bathroom mosaic tile details pull it all together and bring out the careful chosen pottery pieces on display.

 ICONS OF ALL KINDS